How many of us have thought to ourselves, “If I only had a million dollars all of my financial troubles would go away…”?

 For the purpose of this article, let’s think through the options a little more.
-Instead of dropping the money in a low risk index fund, let’s invest in something more interesting such as buy and hold real estate.
+Instead of dropping the money in a low-risk index fund, let’s invest in something more interesting such as buy-and-hold real estate.

-Our $1 Million Dollar Windfall
+Our One Million Dollar Windfall

-First, ten percent of the windfall would go to charitable causes, so there goes $100,000 right off the top.
-It’s easy to give away six figures of virtual money, and I hope we’d have the discipline to do the same if it were real.
+First, 10% of the one million dollar windfall would go to charitable causes, so there goes $100,000 right off the top.
+It’s easy to give away six figures of virtual money, and I hope we’d have the discipline to do the same if this situation ever occurred.
 The majority of this money would go to causes and organizations where we already contribute.
 However, we’d use a good chunk of it to give freely when the occasion called for it.

 Okay, so here is the fun part.
-We’ll take the remaining $500,000 to start a buy and hold real estate business.
+We’ll take the remaining $500,000 to start a buy-and-hold real estate business.

-We will set aside $100,000 to pay for initial set up of the business and emergency reserves.
+We will set aside $100,000 to pay for the initial set up of the business and emergency reserves.
 That will leave $400,000 to purchase buy and hold rental property.

 - A 4-plex with a purchase price of $120,000 in South St. Louis City (C+ class neighborhood).
 The property costs an additional $40,000 to upgrade and get rent ready.
-Gross rents for the 4-plex (all one bedroom) are $500 per door, or $2,000 total.
+Gross rents for the 4-plex (all one-bedroom) are $500 per door or $2,000 total.

 - A turn-key duplex with a purchase price of $140,000 in an up-and-coming neighborhood in South St. Louis County (B class neighborhood).
-The property is rent ready upon purchase and each side (two bedrooms) rents for $750 per door, or $1,500 total.
+The property is rent-ready upon purchase and each side (two bedrooms) rents for $750 per door or $1,500 total.

-In total we have spent $370,000 of our $400,000.
+In total, we have spent $370,000 of our $400,000.
 We’ll put the rest back into our emergency fund which can be used for a future purchase.

 Our gross rent for all properties will be an estimated $4,350 per month.
 We will assume that 50 percent of the gross rent will be put aside for expenses such as maintenance, vacancies, capital expenditures, property taxes, and property management.
 This will leave us with $2,175 in cash flow per month to start out.